 He has also served on the communications team of Senator Ed Markey (D-MA); Mayor Adrian Fenty (D-Washington, D.C.); and the Democratic National Conventions in 2012 and 2016.
-In 2015, Forbes Magazine named Aiyer to the 30 Under 30 list for Law & Policy; and in 2017 Aiyer was named a Public Policy Fellow at the University of Pennsylvania’s Wharton School of Business.
+In 2015, Forbes Magazine named Aiyer to the 30 Under 30 list for Law & Policy.
+In 2017 Aiyer was named a Public Policy Fellow at the University of Pennsylvania’s Wharton School of Business.
 And in 2021, the San Francisco Business Times named him to their annual 40 under 40 list.